 Carpentry and Skills for Remodeling

 This 10-week course will cover basic home remodeling and repair techniques.
 Topics will include window and door installation, interior trim, tiling, sheetrock repairs, vinyl siding repairs, roofing, dust protection, tool and jobsite safety.
-Safety glasses included.
+Safety glasses will be provided.

 Residential House Wiring